Annual FilingGA

 Can I file the Georgia LLC annual registration for multiple years at once?

 Yes.
 Georgia allows you to prepay your annual registration for up to three years in advance through the eCorp portal.
 The cost is $50 per year — so $100 for two years or $150 for three years.
-This is a useful safeguard against accidentally missing a filing deadline and starting the two-year dissolution clock.
+This is a useful safeguard against accidentally missing a filing deadline and triggering the late fee and dissolution clock.

 Do foreign LLCs registered in Georgia have to file an annual registration?